-- Aim for a top tier law firm.
+- Experience and qualifications.
 A lawyer or law firm specialising in wills and estates has the experience and expertise to approach to your affairs holistically, rather than just drafting your will.
-At a minimum they should consider the structure of your assets, your family, any businesses you are a part of and the care and guardianship of you children after your death.
+At a minimum they should consider the structure of your assets, your family, any businesses you are a part of and the care and guardianship of your children after your death.

-- Be aware that you might need more than a will.
+- A variety of available services.
 In addition to a will, your estate plan may require an enduring power of attorney, binding death benefit nomination or other estate planning document.
 It may not be as easy as you anticipate, but firms and lawyers specialising in wills and estate planning will know exactly what to do.

-- Look for a firm with a sensitive approach.
+- Sensitivity.
 Estate planning can involve complex family dynamics and emotional considerations, so you may want a lawyer who not only knows the law, but has a high degree of emotional intelligence.
 Look for a lawyer who will listen to your story, assess any risks to your estate planning, and provide advice tailored to your circumstances.

 To be listed in our Best of Canberra series, each business needs to have consistently received positive feedback on RiotACT and maintain a minimum average of 4/5 stars on both Google and Facebook reviews.